 Through the generosity of a community member, we were given a grant to build a school garden.
 It sits off to the side of our first and second grade yard and is seen from Rawhide Road.
 It is cared for by our gardener and our students.
 It’s bounty is shared in our early childhood classes for soup making.
 Kindergartners will often spend time in the garden exploring.
 All of the grades work in the garden at least once a week.
 Weeding, creating beds, planting seeds and taking care of the worms, compost and bees are all chores done by our students.
 Every other Wednesday afternoon, the 6th graders help sell the produce they harvested.

-Ideally, Waldorf schools include two modern foreign languages from different language groups in the curriculum such as Spanish and German or French.
+Ideally, Waldorf schools include two modern languages from different language groups in the curriculum such as Spanish and German or French.
 Our program presently includes Spanish.
-Beginning in the lower grades, the children experience the foreign culture through songs, verses, stories and games.
+Beginning in kindergarten, the children experience the foreign culture through songs, verses, stories and games.
 Gradually the written language and its grammar are introduced, culminating in reading, writing and conversation in the middle school years.